Scotland’s approach to implementing the ‘test, trace, isolate, support’ strategy, Test and Protect, is now live across the country.

 “Contact tracers will introduce themselves, state the reason for their call, and will always identify who they are calling by name.
 They will not ask for information about bank accounts or medical records, and they will not try to sell you anything.

-“The tracers will be supported by software which builds on a tried and trusted platform, allowing teams to identify outbreaks and reduce transmission for high risk groups here in Hamilton, Larkhall and Stonehouse.
+“The tracers are supported by software which builds on a tried and trusted platform, allowing teams to identify outbreaks and reduce transmission for high risk groups here in Hamilton, Larkhall and Stonehouse.

 “Trace and Protect is one way we will tackle this pandemic, but physical distancing and good hand hygiene continues to play a huge role as minimise the spread of infection.”